sybrew/the-seo-framework/readme.txt

 		* `AutoDescription_Metaboxes::sitemaps_metabox()`
 		* `AutoDescription_Metaboxes::feed_metabox()`
 	* All class `AutoDescription_Metaboxes` metabox output functions have been put into "views".
 These view files are included upon calling them.
 The files that are attached can only be used within the plugin scope.
 This massively reduces the plugin memory overhead.
+	* A few class `AutoDescription_Debug` output functions have been put into "views", for the same reason as above.
 	* Method `AutoDescription_TermData::get_term_data()` no longer returns `null` on author request.
 	* Method `AutoDescription_Query::get_the_real_ID()` no longer falls back to `get_the_ID()` as `get_queried_object_id()` covers that already.
 		* Note: This plugin shouldn't run within the loop on the front end.
 Nor should that function.
 It's completely cached the first time it runs (and when The SEO Framework caching engine is enabled).